- Common Name(s):

 - Japanese barberry

-Drought tolerant; easy to transplant; can be used as specimen, hedge, or as barrier planting; tolerates urban conditions; this plant is seldom damaged by deer
+Drought tolerant; easy to transplant; can be used as specimen, hedge, or as barrier planting; tolerates urban conditions; this plant is seldom damaged by deer and is slightly salt tolerant.

 Birds that eat the Berberis thunbergii berries rapidly spread the seeds into shaded woodlands, open fields and wetlands.
 It is native to Asia and was first introduced into The United States in 1864 as an ornamental.
 It is still widely planted for landscaping and hedges.